shelbyisafish/DesignPatterns/DesignPatternsLib/Creational/Builder/ValidationBuilder/README.txt

 	- Price
 	- Start Date
 	- End Date
+(There can be multiple services in one order.)

 Assume that an order will be either a product OR a service. (not both)